LassoSoft/LassoGuide/source/language/literals.rst

 A :dfn:`literal` is an object with its own special syntax that allows it to be inserted directly into code.
-Lasso supports :type:`string`, :type:`boolean`, :type:`integer`, :type:`decimal`, :type:`tag`, :type:`staticarray`, and :type:`generateSeries` literals, as well as comments.
+Lasso supports :type:`string`, :type:`boolean`, :type:`integer`, :type:`decimal`, :type:`tag`, :type:`staticarray`, and :type:`generateSeries` literals, the words :type:`null` and :type:`void`, and comments.

-The method for expressing these literals is straightforward.
+The method for expressing these literals is largely similar to other scripting languages.
 For example, an integer literal is expressed, as one would expect, by simply using the numeral in the source text. ``23`` is an example of an integer literal.

 String Literals